Virtana Survey: 70% Of Cloud Decision Makers Identify Silos As Impediment To Digital Transformation

 Lack of Executive and Cross-Functional Collaboration Creates Inefficiencies for Hybrid Cloud

-New research from Virtana reveals that 70% of cloud decision makers identify IT’s ability to maximize business value is hindered by silos across teams.
+New research from Virtana reveals that 70% of cloud decision makers view silos across teams as a hindrance to IT’s ability to maximize business value.
 The research shows that a lack of executive involvement in cloud efforts, along with cross-functional stakeholder participation, correlates with escalating challenges for enterprises.

 Notably, only 26% of cloud decision makers claim C-suite executives are actively involved in their organizations’ hybrid cloud efforts.
 This is a key finding of a survey of 350 IT/cloud decision makers in the United States and the United Kingdom commissioned by Virtana and fielded by Arlington Research.